 Setting the Origin Point

-By default, scaling and rotations on an image instance are relative to the center point (0.5, 0.5).
+By default, scaling and rotations on an image instance are relative to the top left point.
 To change this, set the origin point.

 The Image API is undoubtedly a powerful tool that opens up new possibilities for Stencyl.
 We've just scratched the surface and put these challenges out as exercises for you to work through.

 Create a Tank Wars kind of game where shooting the terrain will destroy it by exploding holes into it.
 Want a hint?
 You'll need to implement some form of collision detection using the get pixel block.